cognitect/transit-format/README.md

 |composite| link | 	link | 	map | map with string keys: href, rel, name, render, prompt; name, render, prompt are optional; value of href is a URI, value of all other keys is a string, value of render key must be "image" or "link", as per http://amundsen.com/media-types/collection/format/#arrays-links | | {"~#link" : {"href" "~rhttp://..." "rel" "a-rel" "name" "a-name" "render" "link or image" "prompt" "a-prompt"}} | {"~#link" : ["^ ,""href", "~rhttp://...", "rel", "a-rel", "name", "a-name", "render", "link or image", "prompt", "a-prompt"]} | {"~#link" : {"href" "~rhttp://..." "rel" "a-rel" "name" "a-name" "render" "link or image" "prompt" "a-prompt"}} |
 |*composite*|*Composite extension type* | *tag* | *specify* | *rep* |  | *{"~#tag" : rep}* | *{"~#tag" : rep}* |  *{"~#tag" : rep}* |

-Note that there are two modes for writing data in json.
-In normal json mode, caching is enabled (explained below) and maps are represented as arrays with a special marker element.
-There is also json-verbose mode, which is less efficient, but easier for a person to read.
-In json-verbose mode, caching is disabled and maps are represented as objects.
+Note that there are two modes for writing data in JSON.
+In normal JSON mode, caching is enabled (explained below) and maps are represented as arrays with a special marker element.
+There is also JSON-Verbose mode, which is less efficient, but easier for a person to read.
+In JSON-Verbose mode, caching is disabled and maps are represented as objects.
 This is useful for configuration files, debugging, or any other situation where readability is more important than performance.

 ### Special Characters